alfonso-cc-mtl/ubiweb-domain/README.md

 - Run `composer install`

 That's it!
 Of course, you're going to want to configure this more to have a presentable website.

--Some templates require this global package to be installed: `composer global require "fxp/composer-asset-plugin:~1.3"`-

 ## Setup